Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Implementation in a D-Wave 2000Q quantum annealer

 Here, we implement an enhanced model with failure terms on the basis of the linear model previously simulated.
 We perturb the vector of asset prices, leaving the ownership matrix ${\bf D}$ and cross-holding matrix $\mathcal{C}$ invariant, and recompute the equilibrium state.
 Specifically, we set the price of some random assets to zero (to simulate, e.g: the assets' destruction).
 In this study, we will use an expansion of $\hat{H}$ to third order, which still characterizes the phenomenon of sudden drop near the critical value.
 Moreover, this approach provides strong nonlinearity while saving plenty of qubit resources.
-As a result, 70 logical qubits and 872,690 ancilla qubits are required with 4,446,575 couplers in the problem.
-This results in the requirement of about 6TB memory, since each element has an accuracy of double float in {\it qbsolv}.
-Due to the limitations of state-of-the-art techniques, the network is reduced to three institutions and each market value $v_i$ is encoded by five qubits, bounding the maximum to be $31$.
+As a result, 70 logical qubits and 872,690 ancilla qubits are required, which leads to a QUBO matrix of 872,760x872,760 entries, although only a minority of them, 4,446,575 couplers, are non-zero.
+Storing this sparse matrix results in the requirement of about 6TB RAM memory, since each element has an accuracy of double float in {\it qbsolv}.
+Due to the limitations of state-of-the-art techniques, the network is reduced to three institutions and each market value $v_i$ is encoded by five qubits, bounding the maximum market value to be $31$.
 New $3\times7$ ownership matrix ${\bf D}$ and $3\times3$ cross-holding matrix $\mathcal{C}$ are generated while the price vector $\vec{p}$ before perturbation is $\vec{p}=\{8.43,\ 14.47,\ 6.75,\ 8.09,\ 19.11\ ,11.32,\ 7.19\}^T$.
-The network configuration is shown in Figs.~\ref{newD} and~\ref{newC}.
+The network configuration is shown in Figs.~\ref{newD} a) and~\ref{newD} b).
 The equilibrium state before perturbation without nonlinearity is given as $\vec{v_q}=\{21.18\,\ 23.33,\ 30.83\}^T$, and the critical value vector is still set to be $80\%$ of the original equilibrium state, while the failure strength $\vec{\beta}$ is considered to be $30\%$ of the original equity value.
 The corresponding perturbed price vector is given as $\vec{p}=\{8.43,\ 14.47,\ 0,\ 8.09,\ 0\ ,11.32,\ 7.19\}^T$.
 Before calculating the new equilibrum state with nonlinearity and perturbation, some parameters, like $J^a$ and $q_0$, must be set.
 For the minor embedding of a submatrix in the D-Wave quantum annealer, this is done by introducing a penalty function between qubits in the Chimera graph requiring $J^m\geq J^a$, which means that the $J^a$ for mapping multi-qubit interactions to two-qubit interactions should be in the proper scale.
 Meanwhile, as we mentioned in the theory part, we need to sample out the thermal fluctuation by assuming that $|\hat{H}_k|$ is much smaller than $J^a$, or the protocol will break down because those ancilla qubits will not be in the corresponding ground state anymore.
 Thus, in the implementation we took $J^a=20J_k$ and $q_0=10J_k$, such that this could ensure that either $q_0$ or $J^a-q_0$ would be at least 10 times larger than $J_k$.